conceptadev/rockets/README.md

 | [nestjs-typeorm-ext](https://github.com/conceptadev/rockets/tree/main/packages/nestjs-typeorm-ext 'nestjs-typeorm-ext')          | Extension of the NestJS TypeOrm module that allows your dynamic modules to accept drop-in replacements of custom entities and repositories. |
 | [nestjs-user](https://github.com/conceptadev/rockets/tree/main/packages/nestjs-user 'nestjs-user')                               | A module for managing a basic User entity, including controller with full CRUD, DTOs, sample data factory and seeder.                       |

-## License

-Version 3.X.X and prior were licensed under MIT, and continue to be so.

-Versions 4.X.X of the project is currently UNLICENSED while we make a final determination about the open source license.
-Currently we are leaning in the direction of BSD-3-Clause.